 Oats, brown rice, and rye flour promote an increase in good cholesterol and help your body eliminate bad cholesterol and triglycerides.

-- We recommend you consume these grains every day as part of a main meal or as a snack.
+- We recommend that you consume whole grains every day as part of your main meal or as a snack.

 Are you concerned about your cardiovascular health?
 Do you want to keep your cholesterol levels under control?